 4. National Geographic Kids Dog Breed Guide

-- Perfect for children
+- Engaging for children

-- Fun learning activities
+- Encourages learning

-- Not suited for advanced research
+- Not comprehensive for adults

 5. Virgin Books The Complete Book of Dogs